-Summer Flounder (Paralicthys dentatus): EFH for juvenile and adult summer flounder includes bottom waters, including tidal guts.
+Summer Flounder (Paralicthys dentatus): EFH for juvenile and adult summer flounder encompasses bottom waters, including tidal guts.
 Juveniles may use estuarine habitats such as SAV beds and open bay areas as nursery areas, and adults generally inhabit shallow estuarine waters during warmer months.
-Inshore EFH for summer flounder larvae is within the mixing (0.5-25.0 ppt) and seawater (>25 ppt) salinity zones.
+Inshore EFH for summer flounder larvae is within the mixing (0.5-25 ppt) and seawater (>25 ppt) salinity zones.
 In general, summer flounder larvae are most abundant nearshore (12-50 miles from shore) at depths between 30 and 230 feet.
-Within the southern part of the Mid-Atlantic Bight, summer flounder larvae are most frequently found from November to May (NOAA, 1998c).
+Within the southern part of the Mid-Atlantic Bight, summer flounder larvae, juveniles, and adults may be present in College Creek, though its abundance is expected to be low because salinity levels are not consistently within its preferred range.
+This species may be present and, therefore, affected by the Proposed Action; it is evaluated further in the EA (NAVFAC, 2021).

 Black Sea Bass (Centropristis striata): EFH for juvenile and adult black sea bass includes estuaries within mixing- and seawater-salinity zones with temperatures warmer than 43 degrees Fahrenheit.
 Juveniles are found during summer and spring in estuaries with salinities greater than 18 ppt, and typically found in association with rough bottom, shellfish, and eelgrass beds, and man-made structures in sandy, shelly areas.
 Wintering adult black sea bass are typically found offshore (NOAA, 1998d).
+While black sea bass is common in the Chesapeake Bay from spring to late autumn, its northern range extends to Solomons Island, which is 50 miles south of NSA Annapolis.
+This species is not likely to be found in the project area and is not evaluated further in the EA (NAVFAC, 2021).

 Atlantic Butterfish (Peprilus triacanthus): EFH for Atlantic butterfish eggs, larvae, and adults include pelagic habitats in inshore esuaries and embayments fom Massachusetts to North Carolina, including the Chesapeake Bay.
 EFH for eggs is generally found over bottom depths of 1,500 meters or less where average temperatures in the upper 200 meters of the water column are 43 to 70 degrees Fahrenheit.
 Larvae EFH is within similar temperature ranges, and generally found over bottom depths between 41 and 350 meters.
 Adult EFH is generally found over bottom depths between 10 and 250 meters and where salinities are above 5 ppt (NOAA, 2011).
+College Creek does not provide the preferred salinity for eggs and does not consistently provide the preferred salinity for larvae.
+Adults are most common in the mixing zone of the lower Chesapeake Bay from March through November and only occassionally found in the upper Chesapeake Bay.
+This species is not likely to inhabit College Creek.
+Therefore, this species would not be affected by the Proposed Action, and it is not evaluated in further detail in the EA (NAVFAC, 2021).

 Little Skate (Leucoraja erinacea): EFH for adult little skate includes intertidal and sub-tidal benthic habitat, extending to a maximum depth of approximately 330 feet, and including high-salinity zones in the Chesapeake Bay.
 EFH occurs primarily on sand and gravel substrates but also occasionally mud (New England Fishery Management Council, 2017).
 The Proposed Action is entirely within the mixing-salinity zone of College Creek, which has a lower salinity than typical adult little skate habitat.
-Therefore, this species is not likely to be affected and is not discussed further.
+Therefore, this species would not be affected, and it is not discussed further in the EA (NAVFAC, 2021).